If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 00, 06 and 48 |

-These three stained glass are among the decorations of Hyrule Castle and are visible halfway into the "Hyrule Castle Map Test" at the place of the throne room.
-The three stained glass shows the three important characters of The Wind Waker: the Deku Tree, Valoo and Jabun.
+These three pieces of stained glass are among the decorations of Hyrule Castle and are visible halfway into the "Hyrule Castle Map Test" at the place of the throne room.
+They show three of The Wind Waker's major characters: the Deku Tree, Valoo, and Jabun.

 Unused Goddess Pearls